 The folks who are very concerned about phytic acid generally recommend tossing the soaking water (I believe, need to find a reference).
 But I thought that they argue that soaking actually neutralizes the anti-nutrients, not that they leach into the soaking water.
 If this is the case, then why the need to throw out the soaking water?
 I don’t get it.

-I was wondering if a slow cooker is optimal.
+I was wondering if a slow cooker mimics the optimal temperature for phytic acid reduction described above.
 Does cooking your beans in a crock pot keep them around 140 degrees?
-My mom sent me this info: ”A typical slow cooker is designed to heat food to 77 °C (170 °F) on low, to perhaps 88-93 °C (190-200 °F) on high.
+My mom sent me this info: “A typical slow cooker is designed to heat food to 77 °C (170 °F) on low, to perhaps 88-93 °C (190-200 °F) on high.
 Many recipes that include sauce or liquid will reach the boiling point around the edges, while food in the center remains gently cooked.
 This may be because slow cooker settings are based on wattage, not temperature.”
 So it seems that a slow-cooker is too hot for optimal phytic-acid reduction.
 But maybe it depends on how long it takes to get the beans up to temperature.
-If you start the beans at room temperature, then how long are they in the 140º F range I wonder?
-Also, I’ve recently seen warnings about cooking kidney beans in crockpots.
-Apparently they contain some toxins that are only destroyed by boiling, and crockpots never get the beans hot enough.
+If you start the beans at room temperature, then how long are they in the 140º F range?
+And as long as we are talking about crockpots, there are lots of warnings about cooking kidney beans in crockpots.
+Apparently kidney beans contain relatively high amounts of some toxin that is only destroyed by boiling, and crockpots never get the beans hot enough.

-On the other hand, phytic acid seems to also have some health-promoting effects.
-So some people say not to try to reduce the phytic acid content but instead try to enhance nutrient absorption.
+Going back to phytic acid… The Weston A. Price people are rabidly anti phytic acid, but the vegan camp says that phytic acid is good, because it has some health-promoting effects.
+They say that you shouldn’t try to reduce the phytic acid content but instead try to enhance nutrient absorption.
 What you eat the beans with affects the bioavailability of trace nutrients.
-It’s well known that eating beans with a food that contains vitamin C will substantially enhance absorption of non-heme iron from beans.
-Something I hadn’t heard before: Dr. Greger claims one or two cloves of garlic or slices of onion can enhance nutrient absorption substantially.
+It’s well known that eating beans with a food that contains vitamin C will substantially enhance absorption of non-heme iron.
+That’s relatively well known among vegetarians.
+But something I hadn’t heard before: Dr. Greger claims one or two cloves of garlic or slices of onion can enhance nutrient absorption substantially.
 I haven’t read the studies he’s citing yet, but the link to the articles on PubMed are underneath the video ( and ).